mysticmind/mysticmind-postgresembed/README.md

 3. This step was required to be enabled for Appveyor CI builds to succeed.

 ## Acknowledgements
-- This project uses the Postgres binaries published via [PostgreSql.Binaries.Lite](https://github.com/mihasic/PostgreSql.Binaries.Lite).
+- This project uses the minimal Postgres binaries published via [zonkyio/embedded-postgres-binaries](https://github.com/zonkyio/embedded-postgres-binaries).

 - Looked at projects [Yandex Embedded PostgresSQL](https://github.com/yandex-qatools/postgresql-embedded) and [OpenTable Embedded PostgreSQL Component](https://github.com/opentable/otj-pg-embedded) while brainstorming the implementation.